wazootech/worlds/README.md

 - Reasoning over Retrieval: Agents do not just query data; they require explainable reasoning chains.
 By leveraging formal ontologies, Worlds API allows agents to derive conclusions from axioms rather than relying solely on black-box probabilities.
+Graph-based RAG of dense enterprise knowledge for autonomous agents.
-- Consistency at Machine Speed: In an agentic workflow, conflicting data (e.g., an entity classified as both "Open" and "Closed") must be detected immediately.
-This API supports the consistency checking required to prevent autonomous hallucinations or operational errors.
+- Consistency at Machine Speed: In an agentic workflow, conflicting state (e.g., an entity classified as both "Open" and "Closed") must be detected immediately.
+This API guarentees atomic consistency required to prevent autonomous hallucinations or operational errors.
 - Open-World Assumption: Unlike proprietary graph databases that assume missing data is false, Worlds API supports open-world reasoning.
-This allows agents to treat unstated facts as "unknown," prompting them to seek additional information rather than rejecting valid options due to incomplete data, enabling compatibility and the ability for programs to be interoperable without ever meeting or coordinating with each other.
+This enables interoperable programs to treat unstated facts as "unknown," prompting them to seek additional data sources rather than rejecting valid options due to incomplete data.

 ## Etymology